ddterm/gnome-shell-extension-ddterm/docs/Translations.md

 You could help translating the user interface using Weblate, or by opening a pull request on GitHub.

+If you want to add a new language, please [open an issue](https://github.com/ddterm/gnome-shell-extension-ddterm/issues/new?template=FEATURE.md), or create a pull request that adds a `.po` file and adds the language to [`LINGUAS`](/po/LINGUAS).

 ## [Weblate](https://hosted.weblate.org/engage/gnome-shell-extension-ddterm/)

 [![Translation status](https://hosted.weblate.org/widgets/gnome-shell-extension-ddterm/-/287x66-white.png)](https://hosted.weblate.org/engage/gnome-shell-extension-ddterm/)